Seniors say goodbye to tennis team

-While Nurmi will be returning to Finland after summer, Torres Torres will remain in America and work before returning to her home in Barquisimeto, Venezuela.
+While Nurmi will be returning to Finland after summer with the assistance of companies such as the chicago local movers, Torres Torres will remain in America and work before returning to her home in Barquisimeto, Venezuela.
 Torres Torres has applied for an Optional Practical Training, which serves as a work visa, and it will allow her to work in the United States for a year.
 She will be graduating with a major in broadcast news and said she will hopefully be working for a news station after college.

 Though she plans on remaining in the United States, she said she would like to eventually go back to her home country.